(Courtesy of the Kentucky New Era)

 A final run in the fifth made possible by a Hoppers’ error concluded the scoring for Madisonville, giving them an 11-0 lead at the time.

-A combination of Bubba Olivera, Heath Petty, former Hopkinsville star Josh Drake, centerfielder Michael Haun and first baseman Jeffrey Kammer worked together to shut the Miners’ bats down after the fourth inning.
+A combination of Bubba Olivera, Heath Petty, former Hopkinsville high school star Josh Drake, centerfielder Michael Haun and first baseman Jeffrey Kammer worked together to shut the Miners’ bats down after the fourth inning.

 Haun and Kammer were the biggest surprises, both working perfect 1-2-3 innings on the mound.
 The everyday position players even surprised their own head coach.